smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/02-Docker-image/README.md

 We are now able to build an image able to run our code, but what about the dependencies of our code? 🤔

-### RUN directive
+### RUN instruction

 We need to tell docker to install the dependencies of our code when the image is built.

-Let's use a RUN directive in order to ask docker to install the python packages required by our image.
+Let's use a `RUN` instruction in order to ask Docker to install the python packages required by our package.

 Looks like we are almost finished: our `Dockerfile` now enables use to build an image:
 - based on a linux distribution